 - 2-3 large handfuls of fresh spring greens

 - 2 cups roasted vegetables of choice (broccoli sweet potatoes, brussels sprouts, etc.)

 - ½ cup cherry tomatoes sliced

 - First make the chimichurri sauce.
 Combine all ingredients in a high-speed blender and blend on high until smooth and creamy, about 30 seconds.
-Pour into a glass jar and cover with an airtight lid.
+Pour into a glass jar (we love these cute glass Weck Mold Jars) and cover with an airtight lid.
 Refrigerate chimichurri sauce when not using, but allow to sit out at room temperature for 20 minutes before using.

 - Assemble the vegetable bowls.
 Divide roasted vegetables, greens, radish, cherry tomatoes, and any other vegetable addition between two bowls.
 Drizzle with chimichurri sauce and devour!